MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/03-discovering-objects.md

 Path                       ScriptProperty System.Object Path {get=$this.Mainmodule.Fil...
 Product                    ScriptProperty System.Object Product {get=$this.Mainmodule....
 ProductVersion             ScriptProperty System.Object ProductVersion {get=$this.Main...
 ```

-Notice that in addition to there being more properties than are displayed by default, that a number
+Notice that there are more properties listed than are displayed by default.
+A number of the default
-of the default properties don't show up as being properties when viewing the results of piping the
+properties displayed don't show up as properties when viewing the results of `Get-Member`.
+This is
-command to Get-Member.
-This is because many of the default results such as npm(K), PM(K), WS(K), and
+because many of the displayed values, such as `NPM(K)`, `PM(K)`, `WS(K)`, and `CPU(s)`, are
-CPU(s) are calculated properties.
-In order to determine the actual property names, the command must
-be piped to Get-Member.
+calculated properties.
+To determine the actual property names, the command must be piped to
+`Get-Member`.

-If a command does not produce output, it can't be piped to Get-Member.
-Since Start-Service doesn't
+If a command does not produce output, it can't be piped to `Get-Member`.
+Since `Start-Service`
-produce any output by default, it generates an error when you try to pipe it to Get-Member.
+doesn't produce any output by default, it generates an error when you try to pipe it to
+`Get-Member`.

 ```powershell
 Start-Service -Name w32time | Get-Member